lucymulligan/001-fundamentals/README.md

 ## Instructions

-Head on over to the [instructions for getting your laptop ready](./docs/PRE-REQUISITES.md).
+Head on over to the [instructions for forking and cloning this repository](./docs/PRE-REQUISITES.md).